Animatronics

 I’ve built animatronics for several Predator cannons.
 The big AVP cannon seen here was for a friend that wanted to animate a display piece for his son.
 When a person walks by the ultrasonic sensor triggers the motion- the cannon raises, powers up, laser sight turns on, cannon fires several times (with recoil action) and then lowers back down and powers down.

-The P1 cannon mechanism was built for the Monsterpalooza Jamie Hall suit up/tribute with the original Stan Winston Studios film crew.
-This cannon was a push button rig that ran through a pre programmed motion sequence.
+The P1 cannon mechanism was built for the Monsterpalooza Predator anniversary panel/Jamie Hall suit up/tribute with the original Stan Winston Studios film crew.
+This cannon was an embedded controller push button rig that ran through a pre programmed motion sequence.

-The last video shows the first cannon mechanism I built back in 2008.
+The last video shows the first cannon mechanism I built back in 2007.
 It was an accelerometer based head tracking system.
-Ideally I would have preferred to use a dual IMU (inertial measurement unit) setup but IMU’s at the time were still fairly large (and expensive!)
+Ideally I would have preferred to use a dual IMU (inertial measurement unit) setup but IMU’s at the time were still fairly large, expensive, and did not have on board processing.
+The tricky part of this cannon mech is that everything had to be self contained within the costume (no radio) and entirely character operated- one button would power the system on (with laser sight) and raise the cannon into firing position and a second button would fire the cannon.
+Today the head tracking could be done using something like an inexpensive BKRC FPV R/C wireless head tracking module.

 AVP cannon build on Hackaday.